Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     };
     ```

-2. Use the style to create a Pagination (regardless of the previous example):
+2. Use the style to create a new instance of the Pagination:

     ```cs
     var _pagination = new Pagination(_style);